mitselek/plugins/.ai_docs/PRPs/PRP-001-kml-import-plugin.md

 //    - Read file content as text using FileReader API
 //    - Parse XML using DOMParser: new DOMParser().parseFromString(xml, "application/xml")
 //    - Convert to GeoJSON using: toGeoJSON.kml(parsedXML)
-//    - Clean description HTML and convert links to markdown
+//    - Convert description HTML to markdown using Turndown library
 //    - Display locations list with pre-checked checkboxes
 // 7. `importSelected` function:
 //    - Validate that locations are selected